Anatole Fistoulari: Biography

-Operatic work in Britain began with a Sorochintsy Fair production that toured the country, starting at the Savoy Theatre in 1941 and notching up 200 perforamcnes around the UK.
-He introduced Shostakovich's Symphony No.6 to the UK in 1943.
+Operatic work in Britain began with a The Fair at Sorochyntsi production that toured the country, starting at the Savoy Theatre in 1941 and notching up 200 performances around the UK.
+He introduced Dmitri Shostakovich's Symphony No.6 to the UK in 1943.
 He was a guest conductor with the Royal Ballet, London in 1954 and 1955.
 Outside the UK, he conducted orchestras in Israel and New Zealand among other countries.
-During the 1950–51 season at the Teatro Liceo, Barcelona he led a series of performances of three Russian works, Khovantchina, Le Coq d'Or, and The Invisible City of Kitezh.
+During the 1950–51 season at the Teatro Liceo, Barcelona he led a series of performances of three Russian works, Khovanshchina, Le Coq d'Or, and The Invisible City of Kitezh.
 In 1956 he toured Russia as conductor with the London Philharmonic with stops in Leningrad and Moscow.

-Fistoulari made a number of studio recordings from the late 1940s through the mid-1960s, most of them dance or ballet music, overtures and concertos as accompanist.
+Fistoulari made a number of studio recordings from the late 1940s through the mid-1960s, most of them dance or ballet music, overtures and concertos.
 Fistoulari specialised in the interpretation of ballet music.
 He was also a noted conductor of Tchaikovsky and the Russian School, as well as romantic and impressionistic French music.
 In the 1950s his recordings were mostly for MGM, Decca, EMI, RCA and Mercury.
-Of special note, the Mercury performances of Sylvia by Léo Delibes and Giselle by Adolphe Adam.
+Of special note are the Mercury performances of Sylvia by Léo Delibes and Giselle by Adolphe Adam.
 He recorded all three Tchaikovsky ballets, recording Swan Lake for Decca three times—once, in 1952, (slightly abridged) with the London Symphony—a second performance (of highlights), in stereo with the Concertgebouw Orchestra of Amsterdam in February 1961; and (uncut) in 1973, a Decca Phase 4 three disc set, featuring Ruggiero Ricci as violin soloist.
 Fistoulari made his last recordings with Decca Phase 4 in the early 1970s, including Tchaikovsky's 4th Symphony.
 His last recording was in June 1978 with Takayoshi Wanami and the Philharmonia Orchestra in the Mendelssohn Violin Concerto in E minor, Op.64.

 Besides his ballet recordings, Fistoulari conducted many well-known singers on record including Jan Peerce, Inge Borkh, Victoria de los Ángeles, and Boris Christoff, pianists like Edwin Fischer, Vladimir Ashkenazy, Clifford Curzon, Wilhelm Kempff, Earl Wild and Shura Cherkassky, as well as violinists such as Yehudi Menuhin and Nathan Milstein.